delsinm/interactive-resume/README.md

 # Interactive Resume — User Guide

-A single-file, self-contained interactive résumé built with React and YAML.
+A single-file, self-contained interactive résumé built with JS and YAML.
 No build tools, no server required — open `index.html` in any browser and it works.

 ---